akkapakasaikiran/unlocking-fairness/README.md

-# Unlocking Fairness: A paper presentation
+# Unlocking Fairness: A Paper Presentation

-This is a presentation I made for [CS689](https://sites.google.com/site/harishguruprasad/teaching/topics-in-ml-iitb-aug-2021), a course I took in my final year at IITB.
+[This](https://akkapakasaikiran.github.io/unlocking-fairness/) is a paper presentation I made for [CS689](https://sites.google.com/site/harishguruprasad/teaching/topics-in-ml-iitb-aug-2021) (*Machine Learning: Theory and Methods*), an amazing course I took in my final year (Autumn 2021) at IITB.
+It was offerred by Prof. [Harish](https://sites.google.com/site/harishguruprasad/home) Guruprasad Ramaswamy, who was visiting IITB for a semester.

-Title: Unlocking Fairness: a Trade-off Revisited
+**Title:** Unlocking Fairness: a Trade-off Revisited [[link](https://papers.nips.cc/paper/2019/hash/373e4c5d8edfa8b74fd4b6791d0cf6dc-Abstract.html)]

-Astract: The prevailing wisdom is that a model’s fairness and its accuracy are in tension with one another.
+**Astract:** The prevailing wisdom is that a model’s fairness and its accuracy are in tension with one another.
 However, there is a pernicious modeling-evaluating dualism bedeviling fair machine learning in which phenomena such as label bias are appropriately acknowledged as a source of unfairness when designing fair models,